Clay printer research

 Material research of Groninger clay and 3D printing

-This project is in progress.
-In collaboration with House of Design and a host of other designers I am doing research into locally sourced, sustainable materials.
-I am working with 3d printing techniques and Groninger clay to design products that tell the story of the Wadden sea.
+Research into locally sourced, sustainable materials is being conducted, with a focus on 3D printing techniques and Groninger clay to design products that tell the story of the Wadden Sea.

 Type: Research, material, product